Alenael/Dx2DB/README.md

 # Dx2DB
-Databases and images from Dx2 for anyone to use in a project.
+Databases and images for Dx2.
+Feel free to use in any project.